Yuan-Meng/personal_website_2.0/content/posts/mle_interviews_2.0/index.md

 ### Strategy: Crack the Oyster Shell

-In my experience, if you don't have immediate intuition after reading the prompt and test cases, you won't have time to write a clean solution and handle follow-ups well enough to get a strong "yes".
+In my experience, if you don't have intuition 1-2 minutes after the interviewer pastes the prompt and test cases, you won't get a strong yes, because you likely won't have time to write a clean solution and handle follow-ups.
 In this market, you want to shoot for "strong yes" in most rounds for an offer.
-You have no time to reason everything from first principles.
-However, you can't rely on having seen every problem before.
+You can't expect to reason everything from first principles, yet you can't rely on having seen every problem before.

 The more I interview, the more I see solving LC problems as cracking an oyster shell.
 A good solution should feel almost effortless --- one touch and a twist, and the shell opens.
 If you find yourself grinding so hard that you're smashing the shell, you're 100% doing it wrong.

-The implication is this: when practicing LC, stop if you find yourself writing a long-winded solution that goes nowhere.
-Don't build muscle memory for heavy labor --- it won't serve you well in interviews.
-Instead, practice finding the "a-ha" moment that cracks the shell open.
+The implication: when practicing LC, stop grinding if you find yourself writing a long-winded solution going nowhere.
+Don't build muscle memory for labor --- it won't serve you well in interviews.
+Instead, practice searching for the "a-ha" moment that cracks the shell open.

 Sometimes you know you're close but can't land on that "a-ha" moment.
-During practice, I usually tell ChatGPT about my "cloudy" intuitions, hoping it can shed light on the opening.
-Take the [Car Fleet](https://leetcode.com/problems/car-fleet/description/) problem for example: I felt it could be solved with a monotonic stack ("monostack") but couldn't tell why.
+In such cases during practice, I tell ChatGPT about my "cloudy" intuitions, hoping it can shed light on the opening.
+Take [Car Fleet](https://leetcode.com/problems/car-fleet/description/) for example: I felt it could be solved with a monotonic stack ("monostack") but didn't know why or how.
 So I asked ChatGPT:

 > I consider using a monostack but don't know why.
 My feeling might be stirred up by cars travelling unidirectionally, or the no passing rule.